The Lotus 58 Keyboard

 Fully Built

-This option allows you to have a fully built, ready-to-use keyboard, where you simply need to configure the firmware (ZMK) and assemble the case/keys/caps you have chosen to start using it.
+This option allows you to have a fully built, ready-to-use keyboard, where you simply need to add the battery, and configure the firmware (ZMK) as well as physically assemble the case/keys/caps you have chosen to start using it.
 This option includes soldering any extra components like encoders if included with the purchase.
 Note that the encoders are a separate product, and this price do NOT include them.

 Pre-order